 G Adventures is another great option for organized travel but with a smaller group.
 It’s a great choice for anyone backpacking Norway alone who would like to meet up with like-minded travelers.
 It’s also a practical option for exploring places where you need an experienced guide, like a long hiking adventure or visiting a place well off the beaten path.
 You can choose from different styles of small group tours like active, wellness, hiking trips, 18-30somethings, and more.

 Health and Safety in Norway

-The standard of health in Norway is high and the UK even has a reciprocal agreement with the Norwegian health service entitling British national to free emergency medical treatment.
-Further treatment cover can be obtained by bearing a completed E111 from.
-You should still take out travel insurance however as these two levels of cover will not extend to some medical treatments.
+The standard of health in Norway is high and the UK even has a reciprocal agreement with the Norwegian health service entitling British nationals to free emergency medical treatment.
+Further treatment cover can be obtained by bearing a completed E111 form.
+This is probably one of the reasons why Norway and its fellow Scandinavian countries are always listed as some of the happiest in the world.